 I love audiobooks!
 I do read a lot of physical books too, but I love how audiobooks allow me to get through more books and make menial tasks more enjoyable while I listen.
-I wrote a post all about why I listen to audiobooks and what programs I use to listen to them (everything I’ve used has been free through the library!) here: A Guide to Audiobooks
+I wrote a post all about why I listen to audiobooks and what programs I use to listen to them (most of what I use is free!) here: A Guide to Audiobooks

 But not all audiobooks are created equal and so I put together a list of some of my favorite audiobooks for kids.
 I will add to the list as I find more great ones, so you can pin this page to be able to easily check back for more ideas!

 Disclosure: This post may contain affiliate links.
 I get a small commission if you purchase an item from an affiliate.

 There are audiobooks for kids available in every reading level all the way down to picture books.
 We’ve listened to various picture books, but I don’t have any particular ones that stand out to me, so I’ll start with early chapter books.

 Mercy Watson series by Kate Dicamillo, narrated by Ron McLarty

 This is the first audiobook my son listened to.
 The series is a lot of fun and we’ve read it both as audiobooks and as the physical copies with their captivating illustrations.
 He was really interested in the story and narration is well done.

 My friend recently mentioned that her son listened to this series and they loved the narrator.
 Turns out it is a narrator I’ve listened to before and really enjoyed!
 My son isn’t quite ready to read the very popular Gernonimo books in their physical form yet, but I think he would really enjoy them as audiobooks and I’m downloading them for him to listen to soon!

 Little House on the Prairie series by Laura Ingalls Wilder, narrated by Cherry Jones